-Use tools like Google keywords planner or Ubbersuggest to find out if the keywords choose are being searched upon by your targeted audience.
+Use tools like Google keywords planner or Ubbersuggest to find out if the keywords chosen are being searched by your targeted audience.

 Eg, if you are in the automobile industry, you will want to target “used car Singapore” instead of “pre owned vehicles Singapore” as even though both keywords invoke the same intent as only one has a lot more significant searches volume per month used vs nil.

 3. Commercial Values of the Keywords